kirjavascript/mspaint/README.md

 There are many mspaint clones on the web, of varying levels of completeness.

-In this implementation, everyone shares the same workspace.
-Canvas interactions, UI updates, mouse events or similar are displayed to everyone as they happen.
+In this implementation, everyone shares the same canvas.
+Pixel drawing, UI updates, mouse events or similar are displayed to everyone in realtime.

 The style is based on win98 paint, except the icon.
 I prefer the other icon.